 If you move away from the neutral spine, our pelvis usually posteriorly tilts and we lose the natural lordotic curve.
 This is what we commonly term the ‘wink’.
 Worst of all, the lumbar spine can also go into the flexed (wink) position.
 This is now away from the safe neutral spine and is no longer organised in a safe biomechanical format.

 This is why it is so important not to sacrifice form for weight.
 Numerous times I have to correct the ‘wink’ because people want to add more weight.
-As a result I see a fair amount of back issues.
-I cannot shout loud enough that keeping the neutral spine is so important.
+As a result, I see a fair amount of back issues.
+I cannot shout loud enough that keeping a neutral spine is so important.
 If you have to squat/clean above parallel to keep it, then so be it.
-In the mean time, work on your range of your hamstrings, adductors, glutes.
+In the meantime, work on the range of your hamstrings, adductors, and glutes.

 This can be achieved through targeted stretches, specific strength work, foam roller work and sports massage.